Since the early 1990s numerous scientific papers have been published on the

 the tests.
 Such tests are currently expensive and cost isn’t likely to go down

-since demand would have to offset the lost vaccination income.
-What a tangled
+since demand would have to offset the lost vaccination income from administering

 web we do weave.

-professionals who refused to do their own research, relying instead on drug
+professionals who refused to do their own research on which vaccines are really

 Send This Article

 to all who own a dog or have small children!